openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 As with most peripherals in the uDMA Subsystem, software configuration for the uDMA QSPI interface can be conceptualized into three key steps:

 - I/O Configuration: Set up external clock and chip select and output enable lines.
-- uDMA core Setup:  Configure source/destination addresses, transfer size, and direction for Command, TX and RX operastion using channel CSRs.
+- uDMA core Setup:  Configure source/destination addresses, transfer size, and direction for Command, TX and RX operation using channel CSRs.
 This enables efficient data movement from L2 memory to QSPI  via uDMA core.
 Update the L2 memory with command sequence to configure QSPI controller.
 - Data Transfer Management: Read command sequence from L2 memory to configure QSPI for RX/TX operation.
-Drive QSPI bus bassed on the received command sequence.
+Drive QSPI bus based on the received command sequence.

 Refer to the Firmware Guidelines section in the current chapter for more information.